Kelly: Legislators using State Finance Council conflict to make 'political hay'

 The governor and the SFC, comprised primarily of Republican legislative leaders, clashed on Friday over a 30-day extension of the state’s emergency declaration, which is needed to access federal relief funds and support state emergency response efforts.

-Republicans took no issues with the underlying order but wanted stronger language assuring Kansans that Kelly would not again close businesses, something she said she has no intention of doing.
+Republicans took no issues with the underlying order but wanted stronger language assuring Kansans that Kelly wouldn’t again close businesses, something she said she has no intention of doing.

 After a three-hour hearing, members settled on compromise language but not after both sides lobbed accusations that their adversaries were politicizing the pandemic.